edymaradona/seed-react-native/README.md

 # seed-react-native
-A generator for ready-to-implement react-native project
+A generator for ready-to-implement react-native project.
+After initiate a new project following depedencies will also download and automatically config.
+- Redux

 ##Getting Started